 Menstrual cups are a popular choice for today’s conscientious woman: they’re eco-friendly and non-toxic.
 But are they safe?
-Below, I’ll share the menstrual cup dangers I’ve come across so you can see why they might not be a good fit for you and your period.
+Below, we’ll share the menstrual cup dangers we’ve come across so you can see why they might not be a good fit for you and your period.

 Living a healthy and non-toxic lifestyle encompasses every area of your life.
 First you clean up your diet, then your cleaning and beauty supplies… and then you realize: what should I do about my period?

 From organic cotton menstrual products to mama cloth, alternative choices abound.
 But how is a girl to choose?
-I’ve officially tried just about every type of natural period solution out there (for a really good rundown of your options, check out The Soft Landing’s Complete Guide to Non-toxic Period Products.)
+(For a really good rundown of your options, check out The Soft Landing’s Complete Guide to Non-toxic Period Products.)

-I was mostly concerned with exposing my most delicate of tissues to chlorine and other hormone-disrupting chemicals when I decided to give natural period products a try.
+You may be (rightly) concerned with exposing your most delicate of tissues to chlorine and other hormone-disrupting chemicals.
+It’s a good reason to give natural period products a try.

-The first and simplest thing to try was organic tampons, since I had always used conventional tampons since I was a teenager.
-It was convenient, safer, and comfortable, but I hated having to make a trip to the store every month and, heaven forbid, occasionally running out!
-(Paging Mr. Incredible: please make your way to aisle 13; your wife’s on her period.
+The first and simplest thing to try is organic tampons, since most of us are used to conventional tampons.
+They’re convenient, safer, and comfortable, but, of course, you’ll have to make a trip to the store every month and, heaven forbid, you’ll occasionally run out!
+(Paging your husband: please make your way to aisle 13; your wife’s on her period.
 Cue dying of embarrassment.)

-Following the birth of number four, I decided to stock up on mama cloth (aka reusable, washable pads) for the post partum period.
-Mama cloth is eco-friendly (nothing to dispose of!), convenient (nothing to buy more of- it’s always there!), and inexpensive (buy once & done), but I found it gross and uncomfortable, and hated having to wash it.
+You can also try mama cloth (aka reusable, washable pads).
+Mama cloth is eco-friendly (nothing to dispose of!), convenient (nothing to buy more of- it’s always there!), and inexpensive (buy once & done), but many women find it gross and uncomfortable, and hate having to wash it.

 Menstrual cup dangers